 I’ve been writing a lot of Go code over the last week, and I’m finally coming around.
 I’ve been previously kept at arm’s length due to its lack of generics, primitive dependency management system, and questionable enforced conventions (like workspaces), but a deep dive into the language has gone a long way to convince me.

-Go’s may great features have already been covered to exhausation elsewhere: speed, conurrency, minimal syntax, fast compilation, pragmatic OO approach, nice standard library abstractions, and so on.
+Go’s many great features have already been covered to exhausation elsewhere: speed, conurrency, minimal syntax, fast compilation, pragmatic OO approach, nice standard library abstractions, and so on.
 I’ll skip talking about those for now.

 In so many cases, basic decisions that were made during a language’s design phase balloon out into big unexpected side effects.
 Those might look like anything from added layers to wrap the standard library to alternate runtime implementations that work around defects in the original.
 Go didn’t do anything special here, but as a more recent language, did base design based on pitfalls observed elsewhere over time.